Dear Friends and Families,

 I would like to thank every one of you for your generous gifts of toiletries and blankets towards our Anglicare appeal at the end of Term 2.
 Normally, our timeframe for the collection would equate a month, but due to changed circumstances, we only had one week to bring in items.
 Yet, what a collection it was!
 We more than filled a one-ton van (my own SUV was packed to the hilt with donations) and as you’ll see on the attached thank you letter, Anglicare Craigieburn were extremely appreciative of our gifts, which have been distributed to those in need in our local community.

 When we joyfully give towards the benefit of others, we do so in a similar manner to the early Christian churches, who ‘voluntarily gave according to their means, and even beyond their means’.
 What ultimately brings about such a motivation and a mindset?
 It is simply Christ.

 When we realise that God the Father graciously gave his only Son freely for us, in order to reconcile us to him, we cannot but help be freely generous to others, even when it might mean going beyond our means.

 The apostle Paul sums up this attitude nicely in the next chapter: ‘Thanks be to God for his indescribable gift!’
 [2 Corinthians 9:15].

 If you would like to speak further, or have questions about the Christian life, then do please contact me at: [email protected]

-If you would like to explore the certainty of Christ further, the two local Anglican churches listed below lead regular Sunday services.
+If you would like to explore the certainty of Christ further, the two local Anglican churches (currently meeting online) listed below lead regular Sunday services.

-St Peter’s, Craigieburn (meeting at 10.30am in the Chapel at Hume Anglican Grammar – 100 Mount Ridley Road, Mickleham)
+St Peter’s, Craigieburn (meets normally at 10.30am on Sundays in the Chapel at Hume Anglican Grammar – 100 Mt Ridley Road, Mickleham)

 Locum: Father Charles Potter